Authors: Ryan Morasiewicz and Negina Khalil

 Key Takeaway for Outdoor/Adventure Businesses

 Choosing the right business structure for your business is a vitally important decision.
 There are advantages and disadvantages of the three most common forms of businesses – Sole Proprietorship, Partnership and Corporation – that must be carefully considered and weighed, particularly in light of the unique considerations that come with an Outdoor/Adventure operation.
-The lawyers in the MLT Aikins outdoor/adventure practice area are ready to work with you and help you build and grow your business.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.